tropaafsara/tropaafsara.github.io/_pages/about.md

 👩🏻‍💻 I'm a Computer Science & Engineering graduate from Ahsanullah University of Science & Technology and an independent AI researcher.

-🔬 My research interests
+🔬 My research interests lie in the natural language processing (NLP), large language model evaluation, responsible AI, and Computer Vision.
--natural language processing (NLP)
--large language model evaluation
--responsible AI
--Computer Vision.

 📚 I am currently working on addressing challenges related to bias, hallucination, and the reliability of large language models (LLMs).